 Check Today Price

 Us the Marmot Tungsten UL 3P if:

-- You think the more mesh, the better
+- You think the more mesh walls, the better, and;

 - You need an ultralight tent

 Needless to say, any tent trademarked with the Marmot name is sure to be a high performing piece of gear.
 These two tents are so hard to choose between because they are both tried and true.
 The Marmot Limelight and the Marmot Tungsten UL are both beneficial pieces to have in your camping gear collection.